VisiumCH/dvc-workshop/README.md

 ### Exercise

 We intentionally left out a fiew dependencies to install, add the following to your environment :

-**TBD List Packages**
+* pathlib
+* dvc-gs
+* keras-preprocessing
+* numpy
+* scikit-image
+* pillow
+* opencv-python
+* typing
+* tensorflow
+* visplotlib
+* iterative-stratification

 Finally, looking at the dev section, you might have guessed that thoes packages are here to aid during development.
 As such, `black`is a python code formatter, `isort` to order the imports, `pre-commit`to ensure no code is pushed with formating etc...